lethalbit/sawmill/README.md

 ### Notes to Package Maintainers

-If you are building libalfheim for inclusion in a distributions package system then ensure to set `DESTDIR` prior to running meson install.
+If you are building sawmill for inclusion in a distributions package system then ensure to set `DESTDIR` prior to running meson install.

 There is also a `bugreport_url` configuration option that is set to this repositories issues tracker by default, it is recommended to change it to your distributions bug tracking page.